omerugi/Monom-Polynom/README.md

 5.``public void multiply(Polynom_able p1)``

-The function receive a Polynom and multiply it by the Polynom Obj. in the class.
+The function receives a Polynom and multiplies it by the Polynom Obj. in the class.

 Way of action: